How to Politely Ask Someone to Wait in English

 In Conclusion

 So, if you need to ask someone to wait, you can express that by using the above expression.
-Remember that politeness is the key to any good conversation, exceptionally when requesting or asking for permission from someone.
+Remember that politeness is the key to any good conversation, especially when requesting or asking for permission from someone.

 So, the expressions above can help you better express when you need to request someone to wait for you.